googlefonts¶

 Some older text-handling tools sometimes misbehave if the last line of data in a text file is not terminated with a newline character (also known as ‘n’).

-We know that this is a very small detail, but for the sake of keeping all DESCRIPTION.en_us.html files uniformly formatted throughout the GFonts collection, we chose to adopt the practice of placing this final linebreak char on them.
+We know that this is a very small detail, but for the sake of keeping all DESCRIPTION.en_us.html files uniformly formatted throughout the GFonts collection, we chose to adopt the practice of placing this final linebreak character on them.

-[source][source]¶ Does DESCRIPTION file contain a upstream Git repo URL?
+Does DESCRIPTION file contain a upstream Git repo URL?

 Rationale: